zynksoftware/Zynk-Workflow/_docs/XML-and-XSLT-Connector/Converting-XML-to-CSV.md

 _Required_
 The file to output the result to.

+### Quotation Characters
+_Optional_
+The delimeter to use for the created CSV file.
+This is not required, but recommended if your data contains special characters, such as the character chosen for your separator.
+Defaults to a " around each value.

 ### Separator
 _Required_
 The character to use as a separator.
 This will usually be a comma.